aaron-grau/curic/html-css/projects/aa_times/README.md

 # Phase 2: The Layout

-Study `docs/screenshots/main_content.png` to get an idea of the app's overall design.
+Study the mockup to get an idea of the app's overall design.

 - [Layout Mockup](./solution/docs/screenshots/main_content.jpg)